zoujx96/DoF-Enhancement-PointNet-model/README.md

 # DoF-Enhancement-PointNet-model
-Improving 3D Point Cloud Classification by DoF Enhancement based on PointNet
+3D Point Cloud Classification by DoF Enhancement based on PointNet

 To train the model, please run ```train.py```.